Top 5 4th Quarter Trades of Li - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Litman Gregory Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Liberty Capital Management, Inc.’s top five trades of the quarter.

-During the quarter, Litman Gregory Wealth Management LLC bought 919,378 shares of ARCA:SPSB for a total holding of 1,870,572.
-The trade had a 4.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $29.58.
+Liberty Capital Management, Inc. reduced their investment in NAS:PFF by 22,871 shares.
+The trade had a 0.27% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.94.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Litman Gregory Wealth Management LLC reduced their investment in NAS:BND by 216,624 shares.
-The trade had a 2.43% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.52.
+During the quarter, Liberty Capital Management, Inc. bought 15,241 shares of ARCA:SCHF for a total holding of 46,242.
+The trade had a 0.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $30.8.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.